CV

 INVITED PRESENTATIONS

-Lavery, J.M., J. Nafziger, A. Bartlett, P. Thoms, & R. Cunjak.
+Lavery, J.M., J. Nafziger, A. Bartlett, P. Thoms, and R. Cunjak.
 May 2023.
 Field observations of deformed Atlantic salmon embryos from 7 cold region rivers.
 Advances in the Population Ecology of Stream-Dwelling Salmonids VI, Mallorca, Spain (via video recording).

 Lavery, J.M. and G.J.
 Mason.
 November 2022.
 What zebrafish want: preferred environments produce smarter fish.
 SGV (Swiss Laboratory Animal Science Association) Meeting, Lausanne, Switzerland.